NavigationContentFooter

 apt-get install python3-certbot-nginx

-2. Certbot provides a plugin designed for the Nginx web server, automatizing most of the configuration work related with requesting, installing and managing the TLS certificate:
+2. Certbot provides a plugin designed for the Nginx web server, automatizing most of the configuration work related to requesting, installing, and managing the TLS certificate:

 certbot --nginx